High-Resolution Thermal Simulation Framework for Extrusion-based Additive Manufacturing of Complex Geometries: Introduction

-The remainder of this paper is structured as follows: \secref{Sec:RelatedWork} reviews the existing literature on 3D printing simulations, voxel-based representations, and physics-based modeling. \secref{Sec:Methodology} describes the methodology of our approach, including the details of each of the three stages. \secref{Sec:Results} presents the results of our simulations and compares them to existing methods or benchmarks, if available.
-Finally, we discuss the strengths and weaknesses of our approach and the implications of our results for the field of 3D printing simulations, and conclude the paper in \secref{Sec:Conclusions}.
+The remainder of this paper is structured as follows: in \secref{Sec:RelatedWork}, we review the existing literature on 3D printing simulations, voxel-based representations, and physics-based modeling. \secref{Sec:Methodology} describes the methodology of our approach, including the details of each of the three stages. \secref{Sec:Results} presents the results of our simulations and compares them to existing methods or benchmarks, if available.
+Finally, we discuss the strengths and weaknesses of our approach and the implications of our results for the field of 3D printing simulations in \secref{Sec:DiscussionConclusion}.